 The DARPA 100G program seeks to develop technology that will work on terrestrial links over 50 km.
 While the DARPA announcement does not give a specific frequency for the systems being sought, at several places the BAA discusses “between 70 GHz and 120 GHz”.
 Early DARPA-funded R&D lead to both today’s Internet and the feasibility of monolithic microwave integrated circuits (MMICs) that are key to today’s small affordable cellular technology above 1 GHz as well as the 60-95 GHz technology that has been previously authorized by FCC in Dockets 94-124 and 02-146.
 Thus such DARPA-funded research has been the precursor of breakthrough technologies subsequently regulated by FCC.

-A review of the FCC’s experimental licensing database shows 13 current licenses above 95 GHz. lmost all of the licensees appear to be military contractors practical of above 95 GHz at the 2008 Beijing Olympics a Japanese-developed 120 GHz system collect HDTV video feeds to a central location.
+A review of the FCC’s experimental licensing database shows 13 current licenses above 95 GHz.
+Almost all of these licensees appear to be military contractors whose funding and applications differ from commercial developers, especially in the short run.
+Nevertheless, practical trial applications of above 95 GHz technology are beginning to appear in the commercial marketplace outside the U.S..
+For example, in a demonstration at the 2008 Beijing Olympics a Japanese-developed 120 GHz system collected HDTV video feeds to a central location.

-More recently, a Singapore government financed research laboratory announced a novel 135 GHz antenna technology that “can support wireless speed of 20 Gbps – more than 200 times faster than present day Wi-Fi”.to date
+More recently, a Singapore government-financed research laboratory announced a novel 135 GHz antenna technology that “can support wireless speed of 20 Gbps – more than 200 times faster than present day Wi-Fi”.

+We note, however, a lack of field trials and prototype equipment in the U.S. to date and believe that capital formation issues related to FCC regulation are a likely factor.

+3. Available Regulatory-Administrative Incentives

+Section 7 of the Act creates a one year (or less) path from proposal to adoption of new technologies and services.
+By making a declaratory ruling that proposals to the Commission for new technologies and services above 95 GHz will be treated presumptively as new technologies and services under Section 7, the Commission will encourage commercial development and innovation by greatly decreasing regulatory uncertainty.
+Presently, the only certainty is that an experimental use of above-95 GHz technology is eligible for experimental licensing.
+There is no path to post-experimental use.

-Section 7 of the Act presumptively was added on December 8, 1983 but has rarely, if ever, been used by the Commission. provide:
+Section 7 was added on December 8, 1983 but has rarely, if ever, been used by the Commission.
+Its terms provide:

 § 157.
 New technologies and services